-First co-facilitation must be at a National Event as a learner/ observer and this experience will not be counted for recommendation for Professional Membership.
-In all 4 co-facilitations with at least three resulting in recommendations on Letter of Recommendation (Form available on the website).
+First co-facilitation must be at a National Event as a learner/observer and this experience will not be counted for recommendation for Professional Membership.
+In all, a minimum of 4 co-facilitations with at least three resulting in recommendations on Letter of Recommendation (Form available on the website).